-I remember back in my Mormon days, I had a Patriarchal Blessing.
+In my faith, you have a Patriarchal Blessing one time.
 It’s something you get once in your whole life and what mine said really resonated with me.
 In mine, it discusses my role as a wife and mother.

 Too often we neglect our families in order to serve in other ministry callings and while those callings are noble, it’s not the most important one women are called to serve in.
 All too often our families get what’s left of us not what is our best.
 I know that sounds harsh but how often do we bust our bum for other pursuits and then our family gets the cranky, tired, not fun woman?

 Ministry at home can make all the difference.
 If we approach everything with an attitude of service and can see the big picture, we can fully embrace and love our God-given calling.